aws/rolesanywhere-credential-helper/README.md

 ### read-certificate-data

 Reads a certificate that is on disk.
 Either the path to the certificate on disk is provided with the `--certificate` parameter, or the `--cert-selector` flag is provided to select a certificate within an OS certificate store.
 Further details about the flag are provided below.

+If there are multiple certificates that match a given `--cert-selector`, information about each of them is printed.

 #### cert-selector flag